mohammad-oghli/Webpage-uHealth/README.md

 The web service also has **st_ui** function included in the app to render the user interface of the application and run it using [Streamlit](https://streamlit.io/).

+Run the following command in the project directory to start streamlit app:

+`streamlit run ./app.py`

+### Running the app using Docker
+You can run the app by building the Dockerfile image and run it

+First build the Dockerfile image

+`docker build -t webpage-uhealth .`

+Then run the app container on port **8501**

+`docker run -p 8501:8501 webpage-uhealth`

 ## Example of Running the Service

 We can run it on this [blog url](https://www.linkedin.com/pulse/leveraging-python-faas-deploy-impactful-data-ml-services-oghli/)